GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/message-actions-popup/mute-user-action-item.md

 #### Parameters

-  - action: Action to be triggered when `MuteUserActionItem` is tapped.
+  - `action`: Action to be triggered when `MuteUserActionItem` is tapped.
-  - appearance: `Appearance` that is used to configure UI properties.
+  - `appearance`: `Appearance` that is used to configure UI properties.

 ## Properties